imr-framework/vs-tabletop/README.md

 ### Method 4: Virtual Machine
 1. Please visit the wiki page [here](https://github.com/imr-framework/vs-tabletop/wiki/Virtual-Machine-with-Vagrant) if you are interested in using a virtual machine to play these games

+Please also use this method (recommended) if you want to contribute to the repository.

 Please provide feedback here after you've tried all the beginner games:smile:: https://forms.gle/HMby4NHcmrTLi5Ai7

 ## Tabletop Games